 Solo Practice

-6 Lessons From My First 6 Months in Solo Practice
+6 Lessons From My First 6 Months as a Solo Practitioner

 By Robert Theofanis

-If you’re on the fence about being a solo practitioner, these tips from estate planning lawyer Bob Theofanis may inspire you to take the leap.
+If you’re on the fence about being a solo practitioner, these tips from estate planning lawyer Bob Theofanis may inspire you to take the leap and start your own legal practice.

 solo practitioner